 I’m not a heat person (hot weather), yet I love sandcastles.
 I think it’s because I made them as a child on the cold beaches of Washington State.

-I think it would be lovely as a centerpiece for a summer birthday; it’s actually part of a larger Mermaid Party plan that you can view (and then purchase supplies for) here.
+I think it would be lovely as a centerpiece for a summer birthday party; it’s actually part of a larger Mermaid Party plan that you can view (and then purchase supplies for) here.
+This is one of those party crafts that really makes an impact because it’s super cool and unique.
+It features flags and beach glass and seashells!

 So here are the instructions for the sandcastle.
 You are going to love what the structure is made out of.
 It’s all recycled!